 (b) The City Clerk is "under the [Council's] supervision."

 The city charter provides that the City Clerk shall be the clerk of the City Council.
 The Clerk is to give notice of all meetings of the City Council to its members and to the public, keep the journal of its proceedings, and perform such other duties as may be assigned by the charter, by ordinance or by other vote of the City Council.
 Furthermore, the City Clerk, as an "officer appointed or elected by the city council[,] may be removed by said council for cause . . . . " G.L. c.
 39, s.
 8A.

 This relationship between the Council and the Clerk is the same as that described in the cases, including Gaw, Henry, Mastrangelo, and Starr, that prefigured s.
 21A; it includes detailed direction and oversight of activities, amounting to an agency relationship, and (at least here) the power to discharge.
 We conclude that the City Clerk is "under the supervision of" the City Council for the purpose of s.
 21A.

-Therefore, you will not be eligible for election by the Council as City Clerk for as long as you remain a Councillor and for thirty days thereafter.
-No vote to elect you is valid unless it occurs more than thirty days after your service as a Councillor ends.
+Therefore, you will not be eligible for election by the Council as City Clerk for as long as you remain a Councilor and for thirty days thereafter.
+No vote to elect you is valid unless it occurs more than thirty days after your service as a Councilor ends.